barryclark/jekyll-now/_posts/2017-7-16-Camera-setting-and-photo-taking-schedule-to-get-the-best-result.md

 ---

-I left the camera turned on to take photos for a full and was so excited to see the results the next evening.
+I left the camera turned on to take photos for a full day and was so excited to see the results the next evening.
 The next evening, I came home to … disappointment.
 Here are some photos I found that night:

 |![Bad photo](/assets/20170716-bad1.jpg)|![...and another bad photo](/assets/20170716-bad2.jpg)|